mpaglia0/Zeta/README.md

 ![Screenshot](WIP.jpg)

-## Tipue Search integration
+## News and Improvements

-Work in progress...
+- Tipue Search: Work in progress...

-Integrating Tipue Search version 7.1

-## Contact Form

-Work in progress...
+- Contact Form: Work in progress...

-## Static comments

-Work in progress...
+- Static comments: Work in progress...

-Integrate an alternative comments management based on Contact Form.

 For ethical/privacy reasons DISQUS comment system has been removed.

-## Go-To-Top button
+- Go-To-Top button: Work in progress...

-Work in progress...
+- New more modern font set: Work in progress...

 # Basic theme configuration